yuriuliam/react-vite-app-template/README.md

 ## Architecture

+The Code-style has a functional approach, mostly inspired by Elixir and Lisp.
 It is based on a Clean Approach, splitting each responsibility into a new folder or file.

 There are a few ones: